Faculty Governance - UTDPP1088

 - Committee on Committees

-- As soon as possible after June 1, the Speaker of the Faculty shall convene the Academic Council to appoint the Committee on Committees.
+- As soon as possible starting and after June 1, the Speaker of the Faculty shall convene the Academic Council to appoint the Committee on Committees.

 - The Committee on Committees should develop expeditiously the nomination lists for each of the Concurrent Committees, including nominations for Chair and Vice Chair, and should transmit them to the Academic Senate prior to September 1.